ppy/osu-wiki/wiki/Submission/en.md

 **osu!supporters** have a larger cap and are allowed between **4 to 10 unranked maps.**

-Unranked beatmaps in the graveyard *don't have a limit*, but could someday, in the far-ish future, get automatically deleted to preserve space for other beatmaps.
+Unranked beatmaps in the graveyard *do not have a limit*, but could someday, in the far-ish future, get automatically deleted to preserve space for other beatmaps.